peteihis/BoundingSphere-3D-GeoFit/Benchmarking.md

 The `GeoFit.fastSphere()` method is actually the two first passes of the `GeoFit.boundingSphere()` procedure.
 It produces a non-minimal enclosing sphere.
 Sometimes it may produce a perfect fit but the algrothm does not check that.

+The processing times reported below are the actual solver times.
+Invoking the tool, preparing the data and constructing the BoundingSphere-object are not included.
+The times are averages of several repetitions but still only represent a somewhat typical result.
+Relative variation of time consumption is huge especially in faster cases.

 ## Cases
 <table>
   <tr>